bernardogbecker/UnfollowInstagramBot/README.md

 P.s.
 There's some parts in the code that is written in portuguese, like click the button "agora não", to work perfectly you might have to change those to your language.

+P.s.
+I added a follow function, you need to pass the InstagramID you want to follow all the users the account follows.
+The main code for this function in FollowWeb.py